People’s support to PM Modi made abrogation of Art 370 possible: Anurag

 Chandra Bose ahead of his birth anniversary on January 23, Thakur said the government today is working to create

-an India the legendary freedom fighter dreamt of.
+an the legendary freedom fighter dreamt of.

 Thakur talked about ‘Rashtriya Ekta Yatra' he had undertaken in 2011.
 He was leading the Bharatiya Janata Party's